RossPaterson/advent-of-code/2019/Notes.md

 [reddit thread](https://www.reddit.com/r/adventofcode/comments/e9j0ve/2019_day_12_solutions/),
 there is a second insight which simplifies looking for a cycle.

-Another question we could answer with minor variation on this program is to compute the state of the system after N steps, for some very large N.
+Another question we could answer with a minor variation on this program is to compute the state of the system after N steps, for some very large N.

 ## [Day 13: Care Package](https://adventofcode.com/2019/day/13) \*\*\*\*